Propylhexedrine: Recreational use

 That same year, the Indian Health Service issued the following statement in reference to the recreational use of propylhexedrine products:

 Only use propylhexedrine according to the instructions on the package label.
 Do not use it in ways other than inhalation.
 Seek medical attention immediately[...] by calling [emergency services] or Poison Control[...] for anyone using propylhexedrine who experiences [any of the following:] [s]evere anxiety or agitation, confusion, hallucinations, or paranoia[,] [r]apid heartbeat or abnormal heart rhythm[,] [or] [c]hest pain or tightness[.]

 A year later, in 2022, the U.S. Army published the following guidance on propylhexedrine.
 The guidance states that recreational use of propylhexedrine is not permissible by service-members, can open its participants up to disciplinary action, and carries potentially fatal risks:

 When disciplining a member for suspected use of any drug, it is important to consult [legal counsel] on how to proceed, [according to the Office of Drug Demand Reduction][...]
 This is especially important when the evidence supporting discipline consists of scientific reports and data that may require special assistance in their interpretation.
 In cases involving [propylhexedrine], legal consultation is highly recommended.

-Put briefly, the FDA, Indian Health Service, and U.S.Army all advise individuals not to use propylhexedrine products for recreational purposes.
+Put briefly, the Food and Drug Administration, Indian Health Service, and United States Army all advise individuals not to use propylhexedrine products for recreational purposes.